Travelgate/documentation/kb/our-products/are-you-a-buyer/getting-started-with-hotel-x-buyers-api/hotel-x-credentials.md

 **How can I obtain an access code from an actual Seller?**
 To get your access code, simply establish a commercial agreement with the desired Partner and request activation through our website using the [Auto-Activations Form](https://knowledge.travelgate.com/auto-activations-quickguide).

-:::note
+::: note
-**It is advisable to avoid making live bookings during the Hotel-X implementation process until your development has been certified by TravelgateX.**
+It is advisable to avoid making live bookings during the Hotel-X implementation process until your development has been certified by TravelgateX.
 :::

 ### Client☑️